 - A young prolific queen introduced into the colony in August lays a large number of eggs during September and October.
 The young bees emerging during the fall maintain the colony through the winter.

 - Give the bees comb space for storing nectar and pollen in September and October.
 Remove the empty supers and store them under fumigation after mid-October.
-For the Rocky Mountain region, a colony should have either two hive bodies during the winter.
+For the Rocky Mountain region, a colony should have either two hive bodies during the winter and the equivalent of 120 + pounds of honey.
+A full honey super or a candy board as extra insurance is always a good idea.

 - A colony should have at least 40 pounds of honey in mid-October for winter stores.
 This is equal to one full super and six frames in the second super.
 One hive body filled with honey weighs about 60 pounds.